eoindowling7/Satellite-Disaster-Damage/README.md

 The first stage in the pipeline was to identify the buildings themselves.
 So in order to assess how badly a building had been damaged, I needed a model capable of separating building footprints from the rest of the image.

-I chose to compare three semantic- segmentation architectures;
+I chose to compare three semantic-segmentation architectures;
 - U-Net
-- DeeplabV3+
+- DeepLabV3+
 - U-Net++
 I deliberately chose related architectures which used different approaches to feature extraction and reconstruction, as it would allow me to compare both their performance and how information moves through their encoder-decoder structures.